rsobon/TestableCode/README.md

 # TestableCode
-Short demo of designing testable code in .NET with interfaces, dependency injection and IoC
+Short demo of designing testable code in .NET Core with interfaces, dependency injection and IoC

 Using:
 - .NET Core 3.1